 - Community policing, including patrols using non-conventional methods and officers working with all university constituents, is important to campus safety.

-- UA Little Rock Police Officers investigate any crime or incident reported to have occurred on university property, and have the power to arrest as prescribed by law.
-Information gathered from these investigations is used to prosecute perpetrators and for prevention of further incidents.
+- UA Little Rock Police Officers investigate any crime or incident reported to have occurred on university property and have the power to arrest as prescribed by law.
+Information gathered from these investigations is used to prosecute perpetrators and for the prevention of further incidents.

 - UA Little Rock Police Officers patrol all campus buildings and grounds.
 These patrols prevent and detect crimes and property loss.
 Patrols are conducted 24 hours a day, 7 days a week.
 Officers perform patrols on foot, in motor vehicles, and on bicycles.

 - The UA Little Rock Police maintains a communication center to monitor intrusion, robbery, and fire alarms for university buildings.
 An appropriate response is determined, and the necessary action is taken.

 - The UA Little Rock Police monitors radio communications continuously.

 - The UA Little Rock Police Crime Prevention Officer or Facilities Management routinely inspects safety issues associated with shrubbery and lighting.
 Lighting maintenance is a responsibility jointly shared by the university and Entergy